Efficient Model-Based Multi-Agent Mean-Field Reinforcement Learning: Abstract

 \section{Abstract}

-Learning in multi-agent systems is highly challenging due to the inherent complexity introduced by agents' interactions.
-We tackle systems with a huge population of interacting agents (e.g., swarms) via \emph{Mean-Field Control (MFC)}.
-MFC considers an asymptotically infinite population of identical agents that aim to collaboratively maximize the collective reward.
-Specifically, we consider the case of \emph{unknown} system dynamics where the goal is to simultaneously optimize for the rewards and learn from experience.
-We propose an efficient \emph{model-based} reinforcement learning algorithm \mfhucrl that runs in episodes and \emph{provably} solves this problem. \mfhucrl uses \emph{upper-confidence} bounds to balance exploration and exploitation during policy learning.
-Our main theoretical contributions are the first general regret bounds for model-based RL for MFC, obtained via a novel mean-field type analysis. \mfhucrl can be instantiated with different models such as neural networks or Gaussian Processes, and effectively combined with neural network policy learning.
-We empirically demonstrate the convergence of \mfhucrl on the swarm motion problem of controlling an infinite population of agents seeking to maximize location-dependent reward and avoid congested areas. \looseness=-1
+Learning in multi-agent systems is highly challenging due to several factors including the non-stationarity introduced by agents' interactions and the combinatorial nature of their state and action spaces.
+In particular, we consider the \emph{Mean-Field Control} (MFC) problem which assumes an asymptotically infinite population of identical agents that aim to collaboratively maximize the collective reward.
+In many cases, solutions of an MFC problem are good approximations for large systems, hence, efficient learning for MFC is valuable for the analogous discrete agent setting with many agents.
+Specifically, we focus on the case of \emph{unknown} system dynamics where the goal is to simultaneously optimize for the rewards and learn from experience.
+We propose an efficient \emph{model-based} reinforcement learning algorithm, \mfhucrl, that runs in episodes, balances between exploration and exploitation during policy learning, and \emph{provably} solves this problem.
+Our main theoretical contributions are the first general regret bounds for model-based reinforcement learning for MFC, obtained via a novel mean-field type analysis.
+To learn the system’s dynamics, \mfhucrl can be instantiated with various statistical models, e.g., neural networks or Gaussian Processes.
+Moreover, we provide a practical parametrization of the core optimization problem that facilitates gradient-based optimization techniques when combined with differentiable dynamics approximation methods such as neural networks.\looseness=-1